Renzabdula/Online-Retail_python/README.md

-Cohort Analysis with Python using Online Retail Dataset
+Cohort Analysis & RFM analysis with Python using Online Retail Dataset

 In this notebook, we aim to learn the following:
   1. Perform simple data cleaning and exploration